ebi-gene-expression-group/scxa-droplet-quantification-workflow/README.md

 # Single Cell Expression Atlas droplet quantification workflow

-This is the quantification component for used for droplet-based studies in Single Cell Expression Atlas.
+This is the Nextflow-based quantification component for used for droplet-based studies in Single Cell Expression Atlas.
 It's basically just calling Alevin, with some logic for sample handling.

-For anyone starting out with droplet RNA-seq analysis, especially using Alevin, we highly recommend [this tutorial](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/droplet-quantification-preprocessing/tutorial.html), which covers a workflow similar to the one in this workflow.
+For anyone starting out with droplet RNA-seq analysis, especially using Alevin, we highly recommend [this tutorial](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/droplet-quantification-preprocessing/tutorial.html), which covers a workflow similar to the one used here.

 ## Summary of steps